56kcloud/terraform_advisor_by_56k/blogpost/blog_post.md

 - Enables fast semantic search across thousands of pages of AWS guidance
 - Works offline once the knowledge base is prepared
 - Provides fast retrieval of relevant AWS best practices
+- Can easily be shared across teams and organizations

 #### 🎥 The AWS Knowledge Base in Action

 ![AWS Well-Architected Framework Video Knowledge Base](/blogpost/waf_docs.gif)

 *An excerpt from the AWS Well-Architected Framework documentation encoded using memvid technology.
-Each frame contains encoded documentation chunks that enable instant semantic search across thousands of pages of AWS best practices.*
+Each frame contains encoded documentation chunks that enable near-instant semantic search across thousands of pages of AWS best practices.*

 #### 3. Model-Agnostic Architecture